theguy54007/centralized-wallet/README.md

  After obtaining the JWT token, you can interact with all wallet-related API endpoints by including the token in the Authorization header.

+### 5. Logout

+  Use the POST /logout endpoint to invalidate the token and log out the user.
+After logging out, the token will be blacklisted and no longer valid for future requests.

 ### API Workflow Overview

 1. **Register or Seed Data**: